beyondcode/tinkerwell/README.md

 This package contains helpful tools to customize Tinkerwell for your application.

 **You do not need to install this package to customize Tinkerwell.
-Just copy the driver or tool you need into your applications' [custom driver](https://tinkerwell.app/docs/4/extending-tinkerwell/custom-drivers).
+Just copy the driver or tool you need into your applications' [custom driver](https://tinkerwell.app/docs/4/extending-tinkerwell/custom-drivers) directory.
 However, if you want to make use of autocompletion while implementing your customization, it's helpful to install this package as a dev dependency.**